ardatan/graphql-mesh/website/docs/getting-started/basic-example.md

 ```
 yarn graphql-mesh dump-schema --output ./schema.json
 ```

+The `dump-schema` command uses an implicit switch based on the target file extension `.graphql` or `.json` to produce different output files.
+Make sure you select the correct one for your purposes.
+The `.graphql` extension causes the output to be in GraphQL SDL (Schema Definition Language) format.

 This is useful if you need to feed other tools (like [graphql-codegen](https://graphql-code-generator.com/), [graphql-eslint](https://github.com/dotansimha/graphql-eslint), [graphql-inspector](https://graphql-inspector.com/) and more) with the static GraphQL schema.